stevepurdie/saap-docs/content/for-developers/plan-your-deployment.md

 ### What files and directories are used by the application ?
 Evaluate what configurations are provided as files.
 For each file or directory, determine whether the content is static, configuration, or dynamic.
 You can use mount `persistent volumes`, `configmaps` and `secrets` as files to containers filesystem.

+### Do you want to restrict access in/out from your app ?
+Evaluate if you want to restrict ingress/egress for your application.
+You'll use network policies for implementing this.

  ## Understanding Kubernetes objects for apps